Police: Body found in home confirmed to be Mouseketeer

 Police have confirmed that a body found in April at an Oregon home is that of missing man Dennis Day, who was an original member of Disney's "The Mickey Mouse Club."

-Oregon State Police said Thursday that the Oregon State Medical Examiner's office identified the body although they were unable to use dental records or DNA because of the condition of the remains.
+The Oregon State Medical Examiner's office identified the body, although they were unable to use dental records or DNA because of the condition of the remains, Oregon State Police said Thursday.
+Police are still investigating Day's death.

 Day's body was found in his Phoenix, Oregon, home in early April.

+Friends and relatives had set up the Help Us Find Dennis Day Facebook page.
+In a Thursday post, Day's niece Janel Showers of Clovis, California, thanked the Facebook group for their "love and support" as well as Oregon police investigators for their efforts.

+"Our family is truly thankful to the Oregon State Police for helping to bring closure to our family so that we can finally lay Dennis to rest," Showers said.

 Day was born in 1942.
+After moving to California, he began performing at age 6.
 When he was 10, he was among the first group of children hired for the Disney show.

 Day and Caswell moved to Oregon in the 1980s.